Edenton National Fish Hatchery: Lake sturgeon

 LEFT: Juvenile lake sturgeon (Acipenser fulvescens) at the hatchery.
 RIGHT: Stocking the French Broad River with lake sturgeon.

 The Edenton National Fish Hatchery stocks the Tennessee River and its tributaries, including the French Broad River in western North Carolina, with lake sturgeon (Acipenser fulvescens) it raises as part of the Southeast Lake Sturgeon Working Group, a multiagency restoration program seeking to reestablish the species in the Tennessee River and Cumberland River drainage basins.
 Lake sturgeon disappeared from North Carolina's waters in the mid-20th century due to overfishing, but the hatchery has released over 30,000 lake sturgeon since beginning the program in 2014, working with the Table Rock State Fish Hatchery to establish the species in North Carolina's waterways for the first time in 50 years.
 Biologists at the hatchery are studying the possibility of changing the diet of lake sturgeon raised at the hatchery, replacing frozen midge larvae imported from China with other options, such as a sturgeon diet imported from Europe.

 Cape Fear shiner

 Adult Cape Fear shiners (Notropis mekistocholas) at the hatchery.

 The hatchery raises the endangered Cape Fear shiner (Notropis mekistocholas).
-Working with the Raleigh Endangered Species Office, United States Fish and Wildlife Service Eastern North Carolina Ecological Services, North Carolina Wildlife Resource Commission (NCWRC), the hatchery's staff brings adult Cape Fear shiners into the hatchery for spawning, then returns the adults and their young to the rivers from which they were collected in their native range in the Cape Fear River drainage basin.
+Working with the Raleigh Endangered Species Office, United States Fish and Wildlife Service Eastern North Carolina Ecological Services, and North Carolina Wildlife Resource Commission (NCWRC), the hatchery's staff brings adult Cape Fear shiners into the hatchery for spawning, then returns the adults and their young to the rivers from which they were collected in their native range in the Cape Fear River drainage basin.
 With initial help from Conservation Fisheries International, hatchery staff is refining techniques to spawn and grow Cape Fear shiners in captivity for release in the wild.
 The goal of the program is to create self-sustaining populations of Cape Fear shiners.